Math Arrow

-Math Arrow matrix is a visual tool designed to make the relationship among numbers more intuitive and to enhance the learning of mathematical functions.
+The Math Arrow matrix is a visual tool, designed to make the relationship among numbers more intuitive and to enhance the learning of mathematical functions.
 It was created by economist and author Todd Buchholz, a former White House economic adviser and winner of the Allyn Young Teaching Prize at Harvard University.

 Unique characteristics

 Unlike a number line, which extends horizontally and infinitely, the Math Arrow displays the whole numbers from 0 to 100 in a pair of parallel zigzag lines.
-The numbers on the left hand zigzag run from 0 at the bottom to 50 at the top; on the right hand zigzag they run from 50 at the top to 100 at the bottom (the number 50 appears twice, at the top of both zigzags).
-The Math Arrow has a number of characteristics that allow users to detect patterns in the relationship of numbers.
+The numbers on the left-hand zigzag run from 0 at the bottom to 50 at the top; on the right-hand zigzag they run from 50 at the top to 100 at the bottom (the number 50 appears twice, at the top of both zigzags).
+The Math Arrow has several characteristics that allow users to detect patterns in the relationship of numbers.